MarvinKlemp/TSP/readme.md

 ## How to use
 `./tsp <population_size> <elites_size> <iterations>`

 The executable runs 100 experiments (Algorithm is run 100 times and reset after each try to get a better statistical understanding).
-Each experiment the best chromosome is printed to stdout.
+In each experiment n iterations are executed.
+Each experiment the best chromosome after n iterations is printed to stdout.
 Also a `genetic_tsp.csv` is generated.
-The csv rows contain the different experiments the columns contain the best chromosome after iteration i.
+The csv rows contain the different experiments the columns contain the best chromosome in each experiment after iteration i.

 Using `./vizualize.py <genetic_tsp.csv>` the results over 100 experiments can be displayed. `vizualize.py` needs `matplotlib` installed and will create `genetic_tsp_curves.png, genetic_tsp_boxplot.png, genetic_tsp_piechart.png`.